briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     professional counselor, independent marriage and family therapist or marriage and family therapist who knows or has reasonable cause to believe that a patient or client has been the victim of domestic violence, as defined in Ohio R.C.
-3113.31, shall note that knowledge or belief and the basis for it in the patient's or client's records.
+[3113.31][ORC Section 3113.31], shall note that knowledge or belief and the basis for it in the patient's or client's records.

     2. _(2)_ Notwithstanding Ohio R.C.
-4731.22, the physician-patient privilege
+[4731.22][ORC Section 4731.22], the
-    or advanced practice registered nurse-patient privilege shall not be a ground for excluding any information regarding the report containing the knowledge or belief noted under subsection (f)(1) of this section, and the information may be admitted as evidence in accordance with the Rules of Evidence.
+    physician-patient privilege or advanced practice registered nurse-patient privilege shall not be a ground for excluding any information regarding the report containing the knowledge or belief noted under subsection (f)(1) of this section, and the information may be admitted as evidence in accordance with the Rules of Evidence.

 7. _(g)_ Subsections (a) and (d) of this section do not require disclosure of information, when any of the following applies: